Best Practice Laboratories: Great Ideas, Solid Strategies, Proven Solutions

-Submit your best practice and we will collate accepted proposals into panels of idea generators at The Forum’s 16th Annual Conference in Kansas City.
-Selected panelists will have their names and affiliations listed in the conference program, and their best practices will be shared after the conference in The Forum’s Standards Toolbox.
+Submit your best practice and we will collate accepted proposals into panels of idea generators at The Forum’s Annual Conference.
+Selected panelists will have their names and affiliations listed in the conference program, and their best practices will be included in The Forum’s Standards Toolbox.

-Each presenter will make a brief (~1 minute) opening remark and be available at an individual station with a handout that illustrates their best practice.
+Each presenter will make a brief (~1 minute) opening remark and be available at an individual station to illustrate their best practice.
 Attendees will circulate freely around the room, engaging in one-on-one or small group discussions.
-The session will last 75 minutes and the discussions will be driven by the questions, concerns, and circumstances attendees bring to you.
+The session will last 75 minutes, and the discussions will be driven by the questions, concerns, and circumstances attendees bring to you.

 Submissions will be evaluated for:

-- Demonstrated application of one of at least one of the nine Standards of Good Practice for Education Abroad, and
+- Demonstrated application of one of at least one of the Standards of Good Practice for Education Abroad, and

 - Relevance and replicability by colleagues at other institutions and organizations.

 Proposals from community colleges, minority-serving institutions, Historically Black Colleges and Universities (HBCUs), Tribal Colleges and Universities (TCUs), overseas host institutions, one-person offices, and newer colleagues are strongly encouraged.

 The deadline to submit proposals for Best Practice Laboratories is September 6, 2019.